 Can my system send alarms over the Internet?

 Yes, that’s a possibility.
 However, transmission over Internet requires a special type of installation to ensure appropriate security.

-For our commercial customers, this transmission is sometimes carried over a private network using our NetGARD™ range of services.
-These services allow us to respond to our customers’ specific needs, namely, to make use of Internet access.
-We will soon offer similar services to our residential customers.
+For our commercial customers, this transmission is sometimes carried over a private network using our NetGARD™ range of services, which allow us to respond to our customers’ specific needs, namely, to make use of Internet access.
+We will soon be providing similar services to our residential customers.

 Find out more by calling Customer Service at 1-800-653-9111.